UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 parentheses `()` and some do not.

 Using the `.dt` portion of these can only be used on a pandas Series.
-We can extract the day, month, year hour, or minute from a single datetime value, using the same nouns but omitting the `.dt`.
+We can extract the day, month, year, hour, or minute from a single datetime value, using the same nouns but omitting the `.dt`.

 Let’s see how that’s possible.